great-expectations/great_expectations/tests/integration/data_sources_and_expectations/README.md

 ## Overview of the main flow
 The following shows the rough flow when running tests with `parameterize_batch_for_data_sources` and the `batch_for_datasource` fixture.

-Some names have been truncated in the the diagram
+Some names have been truncated in the diagram

 An overview of the main pieces: